dejvoss/cs_cdins-msp3-recipe-book/README.md

     * ingredient measure (grams, pieces, spoons, )
     * image
 2. Best recipes needs to be displayed on main page.
-3. Meals has to be organized by different categories.
+3. Meals has to be organized by different types:
+    * by preparation time
+    * by quantity of portion
+    * by quntity of ingredients
+4. Meals has to be organized by different categories:
+    * Soups
+    * Breakfasts
+    * Dinners
+    * Cakes
+    * Drinks

 ### Structure